 - The breed standard and choosing a puppy

-What is a Breed Standard?
+What Is A Breed Standard?

-What is a Kennel Club?
+What Is A Kennel Club?

-A Kennel Club is a charitable organization run by a committee.
-It exists to promote the mission or objectives of its members, and it also represents the breeders of pedigree dogs and their interests.
+A kennel club is a charitable organization run by a committee.
+Kennel clubs exist to promote the mission or objectives of their members, and also to represent the breeders of pedigree dogs and their interests.
 Each country has their own kennel club.
 And although their breed standards will be similar, they are not exactly the same for every breed.

 The Kennel Club